tvcsantos/specjava/README.md

 # SpecJava

-> ⚠️ This project is no longer maintained ⚠️
+> ⚠️ This project was developed from 2009 to 2010 and is no longer maintained ⚠️

 ## Overview